jleyva/moodle-block_configurablereports/README.txt

 Luis de Vasconcelos for testing the block
 Adam Olley and Netspot Moodle Partner for improving some parts of the Moodle2 version

-Some parts of this plugin uses code of:
+Some functionalities of this plugin uses code from:

 Admin Report: Custom SQL queries http://moodle.org/mod/data/view.php?d=13&rid=2884